Perfect fluids with $\omega=\mathrm{const}$ as sources of scalar cosmological perturbations

-Being based on the obtained results, it is quite possible to construct similarly an appropriate second-order scheme for arbitrary scales and investigate the backreaction effects.
-Corresponding hydrodynamical simulations of structure growth and related investigations can enable us to distinguish among the $\Lambda$CDM paradigm and its various competing alternatives.
+This broad extension of the preceding achievements advocates linear equations for the first-order metric corrections (this is absolutely logical for weak fields).
+Evidently, these equations are numerically solvable with lesser effort and higher accuracy than sophisticated equations containing selected nonlinear admixtures, which are implied by the dictionary-based approach (see \cite{Adamek} and Refs. therein).
+Being based on our results, it is quite possible to construct similarly an appropriate second-order scheme for arbitrary scales (see \cite{BrilEin} for the case of the standard $\Lambda$CDM components without supplementary fluids) and investigate the backreaction effects.
+This feasible scheme would be at an advantage over the second-order extension of the linear relativistic perturbation theory (see, e.g., \cite{observ1} for the application of the latter to observable quantities), since all relevant small-scale effects would be properly taken into account.
+Corresponding hydrodynamical simulations of the structure growth and related investigations can enable us to distinguish among the $\Lambda$CDM paradigm and its various competing alternatives.